ClaudiuBogdan/musclecode-backend-main-service/src/modules/algorithm/seed/algorithms/articulation-points/lessons/003_dfs_basics.md

 2. **Low Value**: The earliest discovered vertex reachable from the subtree rooted at the current vertex
 3. **Parent Tracking**: To identify the parent of each vertex in the DFS tree

+## Checkpoint: DFS and Articulation Points So Far

+Let's consolidate what we've learned:

+1. DFS creates a **tree structure** as it explores the graph
+2. This tree has **parent-child** relationships
+3. **Back edges** create cycles and represent alternative paths
+4. A vertex is an articulation point if removing it breaks these paths

+In the next lesson, we'll develop a systematic way to identify these points using the concepts of discovery time and low value.
+But first, make sure you understand:
+- How DFS traverses a graph
+- What a DFS tree shows us
+- What back edges represent

+If these concepts are clear, you're ready to proceed!

 ## Think About It 🧠

 <details>